aidanmontag/PiTrack/README.md

 # PiTrack
 PiTrack is modular, Raspberry Pi based camera for all your tracking, motion and volume capture needs.
-Contained is STL files for building the camera and basic sync recording.
+Contained is STL files for building the camera and basic sync recording, along with basic code for sync recording in src/syncrecordingtrig.py

 ## Parts List